Austria within Nazi Germany: Austrian resistance

 A small minority of the Austrian population actively participated in the resistance against Nazism.
 The Austrian historian Helmut Konrad has estimated that out of an Austrian population of 6.8 million in 1938, there were around 100,000 Austrian opponents to the regime who were convicted and imprisoned, and an Austrian membership of the Nazi Party of 700,000.

 The Austrian resistance groups were often ideologically separated and reflected the spectrum of political parties before the war.
 In addition to armed resistance groups, there was a strong communist resistance group, groups close to the Catholic Church, Habsburg groups and individual resistance groups in the German Wehrmacht.
 Most resistance groups were exposed by the Gestapo and the members were executed.

 The most spectacular individual group of the Austrian resistance was the one around the priest Heinrich Maier.
-On the one hand, this very successful Catholic resistance group wanted to revive a Habsburg monarchy after the war (as planned by Winston Churchill and later fought by Joseph Stalin) and very successfully passed on plans and production facilities for V-2 rockets, Tiger tanks and aircraft (Messerschmitt Bf 109, Messerschmitt Me 163 Komet, etc.) to the Allies.
+On the one hand, this successful Catholic resistance group wanted to revive a Habsburg monarchy after the war (as planned by Winston Churchill and later fought by Joseph Stalin) and successfully passed on plans and production facilities for V-2 rockets, Tiger tanks and aircraft (Messerschmitt Bf 109, Messerschmitt Me 163 Komet, etc.) to the Allies.
 With the location sketches of the production facilities, the Allied bombers were able to carry out precise air strikes and thus protect residential areas.
 In contrast to many other German resistance groups, the Maier group informed very early about the mass murder of Jews through its contacts with the Semperit factory near Auschwitz.

 "O5" was a sign of the Austrian resistance, where the 5 stands for E and OE is the abbreviation of Österreich with Ö as OE.
 This sign may be seen at the Stephansdom in Vienna.